-Other offerings [ Breaking Week ]
+Other offerings [ Board Breaking ]

-Kickside Martial Arts offers a breaking week for its advanced junior (Green Belt and above) and all adult students.
+Kickside Martial Arts offers a board breaking week for its advanced junior (Green Belt and above) and all adult students.
 During breaking weeks, students are encouraged to bring in boards or patio bricks to break with a variety of trained techniques, such as: side kick, hammer fist, palm heel, and front kick.
 Depending on the level of ability, students will be allowed to raise the challenge by using increasingly advanced techniques, or a higher number of boards or bricks on one break.

 Students should bring four to six boards per breaking class (min).
 Although it is not mandatory that students bring in boards, it is highly recommended.
 DO NOT PUT BOARDS IN YOUR GEAR BAG — these bags are not intended to hold boards and will tear or rip as a result of too much strain or sharp edges from the boards.

 Board breaking is a required part of testings at the rank of brown belt and above.
 We firmly believe that the earlier students learn to break, the more confident they will be once it becomes a requirement for rank promotion.
 Boards may be ordered through Kickside or a local lumber yard (ponderosa pine #3 or white pine is ideal).

 Kickside board orders are offered in bundles of 25 boards.

 6" board pre-order price: $69/bundle + tax